Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 Sugar

-Thanks the processed foods industry adding sugar to practically everything, most people’s taste preference skews to sweet things.
+Thanks to the processed foods industry adding sugar to practically everything, most people’s taste preference skews to the sweet side.
 And since the sugar in vegan milk is invisible, you’ll have no idea how much sugar you’re actually consuming unless you check the nutrition label.
-It turns out that a half gallon of Silk’s vanilla-flavored soy milk has almost as much sugar as three full-sized Snickers bars (72 grams vs 81 grams.)
-By contrast, Silk’s unsweetened variety has just eight grams of sugar per half gallon.
+It turns out that a half gallon of Silk’s vanilla-flavored soy milk has almost as much sugar as three full-sized Snickers bars (72 grams vs 84 grams.)
+By contrast, Silk’s unsweetened variety has only eight grams of sugar per half gallon.

 Choosing unsweetened vegan milks will also save you a lot of calories.
 For instance, Silk’s “Original” soy milk contains 110 calories per serving, whereas the company’s unsweetened organic variety has just 80 calories.